f5devcentral/f5-agility-labs-nginx/docs/class15/lab2/lab2.md

    The **AIGW Core** and **AIGW Processors** are running as containers.
 You can verify they are running by paste in the console the following command `docker ps`.

-   Here we will be able to watch the **AI Gateway** logs and live behaviour.
+   Here we will be able to watch the **AI Gateway** logs and live behavior.
 Run `docker logs aigw-aigw-1 -f`, you will be able to see all live logs

 3. Our interaction with the **AI Chatbot** will be done through the **Arcadia Crypto** application.
 Click **Access** on the **Microk8s** component and choose **ARCADIA ONPREM**.